 It’s also possible to head to the southwest of Panache/Bear Lake and camp on Van Winkle, Hanwood or Leech Lakes.
 The portages are short and Van Winkle Lake has two nice island campsites.
 From Leech Lake you can also take a day trip into Murray and then to Nellie Lake.
 Nellie Lake is an absolute gem.
 The water is crystal clear – looking like a swimming pool.
 The problem is the portage to it is insanely steep and it makes more sense to complete it as a day trip, carrying just the canoe and a day pack.

 The scenery, of course, is breathtaking, with ridge tops near the west side of the portage’s take-out providing views of where Group of Seven painter A.Y.
 Jackson painted Nellie Lake.
 Group of Seven members Lismer and Carmichael introduced this area to Jackson, who later fought for the park’s development.

 Two main access areas can be used to reach the north end of the park.
 Lake Panache put in is reached by taking Regional Road 55, off Highway 17 (west of Sudbury), to Panache Lake Road (Country Road 10).
 Turn right and travel 14 km to the access point at Penage Bay Marina.
 Walker Lake is also a good choice.
 Use Mountain Cove Lodge to store your vehicle.
 Turn off Highway 6 (through the town of Espanola) and drive 9.5 kilometers east on Queenway Ave. - which later turns into Panache Lake Road.
 There a sign indicating to turn right to go to Mountain Cove Lodge.

-If you want to see more, click here!
+If you want to see more of our family canoe trip around Killarney, click here!